seamanticscience/Lauderdale_and_Cael_2021_GRL/README.md

 • `selectExportRemin=7` for the gamma function profile.

+Preformed tracers, which aid in partitioning carbon and nutrients into "physically-preformed" and "biologically-regenerated" nutrients are included by substituting the `pkg GCHEM` files `GCHEM_OPTIONS.h` and `gchem_forcing_sep.F`, and adding `gchem_preformed_tracers.F`.
+Activate the tracers by increasing the number of tracers associated with `pkg PTRACERS`, and include definitions in `data.ptracers` file (see experiment input files for details).
+The same executable was used for each simulation.

+## Numerical model simulations
+Each simulation is associated with its own folder in this repository, which includes input files and steady-state output as an average of the last 100 years of the siumulation.
+The naming convention is:

+• `mar0.70`, `mar0.84`, or `mar0.98` for the reference simulations using the Martin Curve with _b_ values of 0.70, 0.84 (reference), and 0.98.

+• `abs`, `rel`, or `efd` for fitting to the reference profile by minimizing absolute error, relative error, or e-folding depth of remineralization.

+• `exp`, `bal`, `dbl`, `str`, `rat`, or `gam` for the remineralization profile used (simple exponential, ballast, double exponential, stretched exponential, rational, and gamma functions).

+• `noflux` for the simulation where no particulate organic carbon is produced at the surface, and 100% of production is channeled instead to dissolved organic carbon that degrades with a timescale of 6 months.

+## Analysis
 The Jupyter Notebook `export_flux_analysis.ipynb` contains the analysis routines used to generate the figures.

 Any questions or comments, please get in contact!